vfarcic/devops26/manuscript/17-progressive-delivery.md

 Judging by the name of this section, you might be wondering why do we start with serverless deployments.
 The honest answer is that I did not try to put the deployment strategies in any order.
 We're starting with serverless simply because that is the one we used in the previous chapter.
 So, we'll start with what we have right now, at least for those who are running Jenkins X in GKE.

 Another question you might be asking is why do we cover serverless with Knative in here given that we already discussed it in the previous chapter.
 The answer to that question lies in completeness.
-Serverless deployments are one of the important options we have when choosing the strategy and this chapter could not be complete without it.
+Serverless deployments are one of the essential options we have when choosing the strategy, and this chapter could not be complete without it.
 If you did go through the previous chapter, consider this one a refresher with a potential to find out something new.
-If nothing else, you'll might get a better understanding of the flow of events with Knative as well as to see a few diagrams.
+If nothing else, you'll get a better understanding of the flow of events with Knative as well as to see a few diagrams.
 In any case, the rest of the strategies will build on top of this one.
-On the other hand, you might be impatient and bored with repetion.
-If that's the case, feel free to skip this section all together.
+On the other hand, you might be impatient and bored with repetition.
+If that's the case, feel free to skip this section altogether.

 W> At the time of this writing (August 2019), serverless deployments with Knative work out-of-the-box only in GKE ([issue 4668](https://github.com/jenkins-x/jx/issues/4668)).
 That does not mean that Knative does not work in other Kubernetes flavors, but rather that Jenkins X installation of Knative works only in GKE.
 I encourage you to set up Knative yourself and follow along in your Kubernetes flavor.
-If you cannot run Knative, I still suggest you to stick around even if you cannot run the examples.
+If you cannot run Knative, I still suggest you stick around even if you cannot run the examples.
 I'll do my best to be brief and to make the examples clear even for those not running them.

-Instead of discussing pros and cons first, we'll start each strategy with an example, observe the results, and, based on that, comment their advantages and dissadvantages as well as the scenarios when they might be a good fit.
+Instead of discussing the pros and cons first, we'll start each strategy with an example.
+We'll observe the results, and, based on that, comment on their advantages and disadvantages as well as the scenarios when they might be a good fit.
 In that spirit, let's create a serverless deployment first and see what we'll get.

-When we imported *go-demo-6* it was already running in Knative mode, so there is nothing for us to do to enable it.
+When we imported *go-demo-6*, it was already running in Knative mode, so there is nothing for us to do to enable it.
 Thanks to what we did in the previous chapter, *go-demo-6* is already running as serverless or, to be more precise, a part of it is.

 Let's go into the project directory and take a quick look at the definition that makes the application serverless.